Masks, Lederhosen, and a beer ok on new Air Canada Toronto to Munich Flights

-of its planned Munich (MUC) – Toronto (YYZ) flight schedule
+of its planned Munich (MUC) – Toronto (YYZ) flight schedule.

 - The loosening of restrictions enables foreign nationals who have been fully vaccinated with the Government of Canada-accepted vaccines (Moderna, Pfizer, AstraZeneca, and J&J) at least 14 days prior and who meet specific entry requirements to enter Canada for non-essential travel.

-- Germany also allows fully vaccinated Canadians or those able to show a valid negtative COVID test to enter the Germany and the Schengen area
+- Germany also allows fully-vaccinated Canadians or those able to show a valid negtative COVID test to enter the Germany and the Schengen area .

 Wearing Lederhosen for the gentlemen and a Dirndl for the ladies when flying non-stop from the Bavarian Capital City of Munich to Toronto will be possible without raising eyebrows by Germans in other cities outside Bavaria like Frankfurt.

-Many people in Ontario, Canada love the Octoberfest and picture Germans wearing dirndls, lederhosen, german hats, seen as traditional german bavarian Octoberfest clothing.
+Many people in Ontario, Canada, love the Octoberfest and picture Germans wearing dirndls, lederhosen, and german hats, seen as traditional German Bavarian Octoberfest clothing.

 Lufthansa has been connecting Germany and Canada with non-stop flights already, and the addition of Star Alliance partner Air Canada to relaunch its route from Munich non-stop to Toronto will add to this important leisure and business market.

-Munich, Frankfurt, and other European airports such as Vienna, Zurich, Amsterdam, Brussels, Paris connect to Canada with direct and one-connect flights.
+Munich, Frankfurt, and other European airports such as Vienna, Zurich, Amsterdam, Brussels, and Paris connect to Canada with direct and one-connect flights.

-The loosening of restrictions enables foreign nationals who have been fully vaccinated with the Government of Canada-accepted vaccines (Moderna, Pfizer, AstraZeneca, and J&J) at least 14 days prior and who meet specific entry requirements to enter Canada for non-essential travel.

-Airlines and Airports and the various alliances compete in this market.
+Airlines and airports and the various alliances compete in this market.
 In addition, low-cost and charter carriers like Condor serve the German Canadian market from various airports in Germany and neighboring countries.

 The key airport in Germany remains to be FRAPORT (Frankfurt), but Munich in the Southern European State of Bavaria is the second most important hub to connect Germany with the world